Tekitha

-Tekitha Washington is a Wu-Tang Clan-affiliated female vocalist who was the Wu-Tang Clan's in-house singer (previously filled by Blue Raspberry) for the album Wu-Tang Forever, on which she also performed a solo track titled "Second Coming".
+Tekitha Washington is a Wu-Tang Clan affiliated female vocalist.
+She was the Wu-Tang Clan's in-house singer (previously filled by Blue Raspberry) for the album Wu-Tang Forever, on which she also performed a solo track titled "Second Coming".
 She also filled in for the unavailable Mary J. Blige in the video for Ghostface Killah's "All That I Got Is You".

 Initially signed to RZA's Razor Sharp Records and then to Ghostface's Starks Enterprise, Tekitha continued to make guest appearances on Wu-Tang projects such as Raekwon's The Lex Diamond Story and has also collaborated with non-Wu artists including KRS-One and Armand Van Helden.
 While usually heard singing, her rapping can be heard on Cappadonna's "Pump Your Fist" and RZA's "Mantis".

+In 2002, Tekitha released the single "You" produced by RZA.
+This track had to be included on her planned debut album Wisdom Body, originally scheduled for release in 2004.
+The album was eventually shelved.

-Tekitha released her debut solo six song EP "The Prelude" in 2010.
-"The Prelude" featured all new original songs by Tekitha, with production from The RZA, Armand Van Helden, Bdotforealla of The Ahficionados and Jeff Jones/Joneszilla.
-The project was executive produced by Tekitha, The RZA and Jeff Jones under her new label Wisdom Body Entertainment distributed by Sony\The Orchard.
+Tekitha released her debut solo six songs EP The Prelude in 2010.
+The Prelude featured all new original songs by Tekitha, with production from RZA, Armand Van Helden, Bdotforealla of The Ahficionados and Jeff Jones/Joneszilla.
+The project was executive produced by Tekitha, RZA and Jeff Jones under her new label Wisdom Body Entertainment distributed by Sony/The Orchard.

+Tekitha released a collaborative album Week Of The Phoenix in 2022, produced by Moroccan singer-songwriter-producer Ahmed Soultan.

-Tekitha and RZA have a daughter, Prana Supreme Diggs, born in 2001, with whom she has created a country act, O.N.E The Duo.
+Tekitha and RZA have a daughter, Prana Supreme Diggs, born in 2000, with whom she has created a country act, O.N.E The Duo.
+O.N.E The Duo released their debut album Blood Harmony in 2023.